eclipse-vertx/vert.x/groovy_web_tutorial.md

         }
       });

-As you can see, it sends a login JSON message to the bridge with the username and password.
+As you can see, it sends a login JSON message to the authentication manager busmod with the username and password.

 When the reply comes back with status `ok`, it stores the session id which causes knockout to display the "Logged in as... " message.

 It's as easy as that.

 ## Step 9.
-Persisting Orders
+Processing Orders

-Persisting an order is equally simple.
-We just send a message to the MongoDB persistor component saying we want to store the order.

-We also need to tell the bridge to let through requests to persist an order.
-We also need to add the further constraint that only logged-in users can persist orders.

-Edit the web server configuration so it looks like:

-    def webServerConf = [

-      port: 8080,
-      host: 'localhost',
-      bridge: true,
+The next part to implement is processing of orders.

+One naive way to do this would be to directly insert the order in the database by sending a message to the MongoDB persistor, then sending another message to the mailer to send an order confirmation email.

+Problem is we don't want to just anyone inserting data into the database or sending emails from the client side (we don't want to become a spam relay!).

+A better solution is to write a simple order manager verticle which sits on the event bus on the server and handles the whole order processing for us.

+As orders arrive we want to

+1. Validate the user is logged in
+2. If ok, then persist the order in the database
+3. If ok, then send back a confirmation to the client side.

+Copy the following into your editor and save it as `OrderMgr.groovy` in your tutorial top-level directory.

+    eb = vertx.eventBus

+    eb.registerHandler('demo.orderMgr') { message ->
+      validateUser(message)
+    }

+    def validateUser(message) {
+      eb.send('demo.authMgr.validate', [ sessionID: message.body['sessionID'] ]) { reply ->
+        if (reply.body['status'] == 'ok') {
+          message.body['username'] = reply.body['username']
+          saveOrder(message)
+        } else {
+          println "Failed to validate user"
+        }
+      }
+    }

+    def saveOrder(message) {
+      eb.send('demo.persistor',
+          [action: 'save', collection: 'orders', document: message.body]) { reply ->
+        if (reply.body['status'] == 'ok') {
+          println "order successfully processed!"
+          message.reply([status: 'ok']) // Reply to the front end } else {
+          println "Failed to save order"
+        }
+      }
+    }

+The order manager verticle registers a handler on the address `demo.orderMgr`.
+When any message arrives on the event bus a `Message` object is passed to the handler.

+The actual order is in the `body` attribute of the message.
+When an order message arrives the first thing it does is sends a message to the authentication manager to validate if the user is logged in, given their session id (which is passed in the order message).

+If the user was logged in ok, the order is then persisted using the MongoDB persistor.
+If that returns ok, we send back a message to the client.

+All messages have a `reply` function which can be invoked to send back a reply to the sender of the message.
+In other words, it's an implementation of the *request-response* pattern.

+We'll also need to add another accepted match on the SockJSBridge config in `WebServer.groovy` to tell it to let through orders:

+    // Let through orders posted to the order manager [
+      'address' : 'demo.orderMgr'
+    ]

+So, it should look like:

+    vertx.createSockJSServer(server).bridge(prefix: '/eventbus',
-      permitted: [
+      [
         // Allow calls to get static album data from the persistor [
-          address : 'vertx.mongopersistor',
+          'address' : 'demo.persistor',
-          match : [
+          'match' : [
-            action : 'find',
+            'action' : 'find',
-            collection : 'albums'
+            'collection' : 'albums'
           ]
         ],
-        // And to place orders
+        // Allow user to login
         [
-          address : 'vertx.mongopersistor',
-          requires_auth : true,  // User must be logged in to send let these through match : [
-            action : 'save',
+          'address' : 'demo.authMgr.login'
+        ],
+        // Let through orders posted to the order manager [
-            collection : 'orders'
+          'address' : 'demo.orderMgr'
         ]
       ]
-      ]
-    ]

-Setting the `requires_auth` field to `true` means the bridge will only let through the message if the user is logged in.
+    )

+We'll also have to add a line to `App.groovy` to load the `OrderMgr.groovy` verticle, just before the web server is started:

+    // Start the order manager

+    deployVerticle('OrderMgr.groovy')

 Ok, let's take a look at the client side code which sends the order.

 Open up `web/js/client_app.js` again, and look for the function `submitOrder`.

     that.submitOrder = function() {

         if (!orderReady()) {
           return;
         }

-      var orderItems = ko.toJS(that.items);
+        var orderJson = ko.toJS(that.items);
-      var orderMsg = {
+        var order = {
           sessionID: that.sessionID(),
-        action: "save",
-        collection: "orders",
-        document: {
-          username: that.username(),
-          items: orderItems
+          items: orderJson
         }
-      }

-      eb.send('vertx.mongopersistor', orderMsg, function(reply) {
+        eb.send('demo.orderMgr', order, function(reply) {
           if (reply.status === 'ok') {
             that.orderSubmitted(true);
-          // Timeout the order confirmation box after 2 seconds
-          // window.setTimeout(function() { that.orderSubmitted(false); }, 2000);
+            // Timeout the order confirmation box after 2 seconds window.setTimeout(function() { that.orderSubmitted(false); }, 2000);
           } else {
             console.error('Failed to accept order');
           }
         });
       };
+    };

-This function converts the order into a JSON object, then calls `send` on the event bus to send it to the database where it will get persisted.
+This function simply converts the order into a JSON object, then calls `send` on the event bus to send it to the order manager verticle that we registered on address `demo.orderMgr`.

-Notice that we add a `sessionID` field to the message with the session id that was returned when we logged in.
-The bridge requires this field to be set with a valid session id or the message will not make it through the bridge firewall, since we set the `requires_auth` field to true in the server side config.

 When the reply comes back we tell knockout to display a message.